PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-10 04:13:53
+Last updated: 2024-04-10 04:16:19
-Random Quote: I do have an angle, Craig.
-It's an angle called justice. - Saul Goodman
+Random Quote: There are so many great things to do with the human mouth, why waste it on talking? - Barney Stinson